Rebecca Horn

-Rebecca Horn (born 24 March 1944, in Michelstadt, Hesse) is a German visual artist, who is best known for her installation art, film directing, and her body modifications such as Einhorn (Unicorn), a body-suit with a very large horn projecting vertically from the headpiece.
-She directed the films Der Eintänzer (1978), La ferdinanda: Sonate für eine Medici-Villa (1982) and Buster's Bedroom (1990).
-Horn presently lives and works in Paris and Berlin.
+Rebecca Horn (24 March 1944 – 6 September 2024) was a German visual artist best known for her installation art, film directing and body modifications such as Einhorn (Unicorn), a body-suit with a very large horn projecting vertically from the headpiece.
+While living in Paris and Berlin, she worked in film, sculpture and performance, directing the films Der Eintänzer (1978), La ferdinanda: Sonate für eine Medici-Villa (1982) and Buster's Bedroom (1990).

 Early life and education

 Rebecca Horn was born on 24 March 1944 in Michelstadt, Germany.
-She was taught to draw by her Romanian governess and became obsessed with drawing with expression because it was not as confining or labeling as oral language.
+Horn's grandfather owned a textile factory in nearby Bad König.
+She was taught to draw by her Romanian governess.
 Living in Germany after the end of World War II greatly affected the liking she took to drawing.
 "We could not speak German.
 Germans were hated.
 We had to learn French and English.
 We were always traveling somewhere else, speaking something else.
 But I had a Romanian governess who taught me how to draw.
 I did not have to draw in German or French or English.
 I could just draw."
+She contracted tuberculosis as a teenager and drew in her hospital bed.
+Horn studied economics and philosophy initially at university on the advice of her parents, but after six months she decided to study art.

-Horn spent most of her late childhood in boarding schools and at nineteen rebelled against her parents' plan of studying economics and decided to instead study art.
 In 1963 she attended the Hochschule für bildende Künste Hamburg (Hamburg Academy of Fine Arts).
-A year later she had to pull out of art school because she had contracted severe lung poisoning.
+In 1964, she had to pull out of art school because she had contracted severe lung inflammation due to fiberglass.
 "In 1964 I was 20 years old and living in Barcelona, in one of those hotels where you rent rooms by the hour.
 I was working with glass fibre, without a mask, because nobody said it was dangerous, and I got very sick.
 For a year I was in a sanatorium.
 My parents died.
 I was totally isolated."

 After leaving the sanatorium Horn began using soft materials, creating sculptures informed by her illness and long convalescence.

-Horn lived in Hamburg until 1971, in London for a brief time (1971–2), and since 1973 has lived in Berlin.
+Career

-Work
+In 1972 Horn was the youngest participant of the documenta in Kassel.
+Until 1981, Horn lived in New York.
+After 1981 she mostly lived in Paris.
+From 1989 to 2004 she took over a professorship at the Berlin University of the Arts.
+She retired from teaching in 2009.
+In 2008 and 2009, she mentored Japanese artist Masanori Handa as part of the Rolex Mentor and Protégé Arts Initiative.
+In 2007, Horn founded the Moontower Foundation in Bad König, which includes a museum and studios.

-Horn is one of a generation of German artists who came to international prominence in the 1980s.
-She practices body art, but works in different media, including performance art, installation art, sculpture, and film.
-She also writes poetry.
-Sometimes her poetry is influenced by her work, and on many occasions it has inspired her work.
-When Horn returned to the Hamburg academy she continued to make cocoon-like things.
+Horn was one of a generation of German artists who came to international prominence in the 1980s.
+She practiced body art, but worked in different media, including performance art, installation art, sculpture and film.
+She also wrote poetry.
+Sometimes her poetry was influenced by her work and sometimes vice-versa.
+When she returned to the Hamburg academy she continued to make cocoon-like things.
 She worked with padded body extensions and prosthetic bandages.
-In the late sixties she began creating performance art and continued to use bodily extensions.
+In the late 1960s she began creating performance art and continued to use bodily extensions.